 The book shares 6 weapons of influence aka Reciprocation, Commitment and Consistency, Social Proof, Liking, Authority, Scarcity and how it is impossible for anybody to reject an offer when under any one of such influence.

-Rober B Cialdini, the author of the book has described the 6 weapons of influence each as a chapter in the book.
+Rober B Cialdini, the author of the book has described the six weapons of influence each as a chapter in the book.

-They are so powerful tool for influence, it is not difficult but rather impossible for anybody to say no to an offer.
-Bloggers and freelancers can use each of such weapon of influence as success mantra.
+They are such a powerful tool for influence; it is not difficult but rather impossible for anybody to say no to an offer.
+Bloggers and freelancers can use each such weapon of influence as a success mantra.

-The author has shared numerous examples for each of the 6 weapons of influence and I will try to share an excerpt from each of the chapters.
+The author has shared numerous examples for each of the six weapons of influence, and I will try to share an excerpt from each of the chapters.

 1. Reciprocation: The Old Give and Take … and Take

 The process of giving is such a powerful tool of reciprocation that it enforces the receiver in an uninvited debt and one can trigger rather unfair exchanges.

 The author shares many examples of reciprocation and how just giving a flower before asking a favor yielded great results.

 2. Commitment and Consistency: Hobgoblins of the Mind